slovensko-digital/autogram/DEVELOPER.md

 # How to use FakeTokenDriver

-create empty file (in cwd - so in project root when developing) depending on platform:
+create empty file `fakeTokenDriver` in cwd - so in project root when developing, to enable "Fake token driver"

-- Windows `fakeTokenDriver.dll`
-- Linux `fakeTokenDriver.so`
-- MacOS `fakeTokenDriver.dylib`

 # More info about inner workings of builds for MacOS